jython/jython/ProcessDocs/releasing.md

 Note that `git tag -a` creates a sort of commit.
 It will need to be pushed eventually, but the current state of your repository is still at the change set tagged.
-If something goes wrong after this point but before the eventual push to the repository, that requires changes and a fresh commit, it is possible to delete the tag with `git tag -d v2.7.4`, and make it again at the new tip when you're ready.
+If something goes wrong after this point, but before the eventual push to the repository, that requires changes and a fresh commit, it is possible to delete the tag with `git tag -d v2.7.4`, and make it again at the new tip when you're ready.
 The Git book explains why you should not
 [delete a tag after the push](https://git-scm.com/docs/git-tag#_discussion).

-We follow CPython in signing the tag with GPG as indicated in PEP-101 and the [CPython release-tools](https://github.com/python/release-tools).
+We follow CPython in signing the tag with GPG as indicated in PEP 101 and the [CPython release-tools](https://github.com/python/release-tools).
 See the section [PGP Signing](#pgp-signing) for how to generate a key.
-(If you are doing a dry-run you can avoid the signing by dropping the `-s` option.)
+(If you are doing a dry-run you can avoid signing it by dropping the `-s` option.)

 As explained in [signing Git commits with GPG]( https://jamesmckay.net/2016/02/signing-git-commits-with-gpg-on-windows/),